tus/tus.io/_pages/faq.md

 # FAQ

-This document is meant to provide a more general description of what tus is and how it can be used in the best way.
-This guide does not replace the [protocol specification](/protocols/resumable-upload.html) but instead complements it.
-While the specification tells you exactly what you can and must not do, this document is intented to give you a better understanding of how the protocol works and how you might use it in your application.
-It's similar to how laws and regulations get interpreted to know what they actually say.
-Anyways, let's get started!

-> This document is still a work-in-progress and is written as we speak.
-If you have any questios or topics you would like to see covered, [let us know](/support.html)!
+Here are some Frequently Asked Questions and their answers.
+This document is still a work-in-progress and is being re-written as we speak.
+If you have any questions or topics you would like to see covered, [let us know](/support.html)!

 <div markdown="1" class="kramdown-toc">
   * This bullet will be replaced with the ToC